someparty/someparty/source/articles/2020-07-05-burn-it-all.html.markdown

 > "The energy is that I just don't care anymore.
 I'm free.
 >
 > Kanye West.
 Kanye West came into the hip-hop game knowing that, in his heart, he was the best.
 Whether people agreed or not was irrelevant.
 He actively got the message out, delivered quality products and more people bought in.
 Music is a deeply personal thing and all artists face some form of anxiety or insecurity releasing their art to the world.
 I just don't want to build my house on my insecurities.
 I want to build my house on what I truly know — whether people agree or not.
-YOU HAVEN'T HEARD A BAND THAT CAN DOES WHAT WE DO ON A RECORD.
+YOU HAVEN'T HEARD A BAND THAT CAN DO WHAT WE DO ON A RECORD.
 Put some respect on it.
 We are literally bending and breaking genres.
 The louder I explain this, the more we deliver, the more people will be paying attention."

-"Not You" and "Cash" mark the group's first new material in three years.
+"Not Again" and "Cash" mark the group's first new material in three years.
 Having parted ways with their keyboardist, the OBGMs now play as a trio comprised of McFarlane, bassist Joseph Brosnan, and drummer Colanthony Humphrey.

 The OBGMs, short for The oOoh Baby Gimme Mores, recorded this new material with the Grammy and JUNO Award-winning producer Dave Schiffman (PUP, The Bronx, Anti-Flag). *The Ends*, which follows their 2017 self-titled debut, arrives in October from [Black Box](https://weareblackbox.com/).